ARCXS in the Real World

 Implementation

-// Spin up a test agent for a dev/CI environment // Expires in 1 day — zero cleanup needed const ARCXS_BASE = 'https://arcxs.net/api/v1'; async function registerTestAgent(name, capabilities) { // Use a unique address per environment to avoid conflicts const env = process.env.NODE_ENV || 'dev'; const address = `${name}.test-${env}.agent`; // Generate a short-lived key for this session const keyRes = await fetch(`${ARCXS_BASE}/keys/generate`, { method: 'POST', headers: { 'Content-Type': 'application/json' }, body: JSON.stringify({ agent_address: address, permissions: ['agent:create', 'agent:update', 'agent:delete'], label: `test-${env}-${Date.now()}` }) }); const { api_key } = await keyRes.json(); // Register with 1-day TTL — free, no subscription needed await fetch(`${ARCXS_BASE}/agents`, { method: 'POST', headers: { 'Authorization': `Bearer ${api_key}`, 'Content-Type': 'application/json' }, body: JSON.stringify({ address, name: `[TEST] ${name}`, description: `Ephemeral test agent — expires in 24h`, protocol: 'mcp', endpoint: `http://localhost:${process.env.PORT || 3000}`, capabilities, ttl_days: 1 // auto-expires, no DELETE needed }) }); console.log(`[ARCXS] Test agent registered: ${address} (expires in 24h)`); return { address, api_key }; } // Usage in tests or local dev const agent = await registerTestAgent('my-service', ['data-fetch', 'transform']); console.log('Discoverable at:', agent.address);
+// Spin up a test agent for a dev/CI environment // Expires in 1 day — zero cleanup needed const ARCXS_BASE = 'https://arcxs.net/api/v1'; async function registerTestAgent(name, capabilities) { // Use a unique address per environment to avoid conflicts const env = process.env.NODE_ENV || 'dev'; const address = `${name}.test-${env}.agent`; // Generate a short-lived key for this session const keyRes = await fetch(`${ARCXS_BASE}/keys/generate`, { method: 'POST', headers: { 'Content-Type': 'application/json' }, body: JSON.stringify({ owner_name: `ci-${name}`, owner_email: 'ci@example.com', permissions: ['agent:create', 'agent:update', 'agent:delete'] }) }); const { key } = await keyRes.json(); // raw key, shown once // Register with 1-day TTL — free, no subscription needed await fetch(`${ARCXS_BASE}/agents`, { method: 'POST', headers: { 'Authorization': `Bearer ${key}`, 'Content-Type': 'application/json' }, body: JSON.stringify({ address, name: `[TEST] ${name}`, namespace: `test-${env}`, description: `Ephemeral test agent, expires in 24h`, protocols: ['mcp'], endpoint_url: `http://localhost:${process.env.PORT || 3000}`, capabilities, ttl_days: 1 // auto-expires, no DELETE needed }) }); console.log(`[ARCXS] Test agent registered: ${address} (expires in 24h)`); return { address, key }; } // Usage in tests or local dev const agent = await registerTestAgent('my-service', ['data-fetch', 'transform']); console.log('Discoverable at:', agent.address);

 Built something with ARCXS?